JieGroup/GenAI/docs/source/training/index.md

 - Encoder-decoder uses a decoder that attends to both the input (through encoder-decoder attention) and its own past outputs (through self-attention)

-### Assembling the Encoder and Decoder

-#### Encoder
-Converts input sequences into weighted embeddings.
-Structure:
-- Embedding layer
-- Positional encoder
-- Self-attention mechanism
-- Feed-Forward network
-- Normalization layers and residual connections

-#### Decoder
-Generates output tokens from weighted embeddings produced by the encoder.

-The decoder has a similar architecture to the encoder, with a couple of key differences:

--   It has two self-attention layers, while the encoder has one.
--   It employs two types of self-attention
-    -   **Masked Multi-Head Attention:**  uses a causal masking mechanism to prevent comparisons against future tokens.
-    -   **Encoder-Decoder Multi-Head Attention:** each output token calculates attention scores against all input tokens, better establishing the relationship between the input and output for greater accuracy.
-This cross-attention mechanism also employs casual masking to avoid influence from future output tokens.

-Structure:
-- Embedding layer
-- Positional encoder
-- Masked self-attention mechanism
-- Normalization layer
-    -  **Residual connection that feeds into normalization layer**
-- Encoder-Decoder self-attention mechanism
-	-  **Residual connection that feeds into normalization layer**
-- Feed-Forward network
-- Normalization layers and residual connections

-#### Complete Transformer
-Combines multiple encoders and decoders stacked in equal sizes to enhance performance by capturing different characteristics and underlying patterns from the input.

 ## Data Curation

 High-quality, vast amounts of data are essential for training an LLM.
 The quality of data determines the model's accuracy, bias, predictability, and resource utilization.

-A general rule of thumb in language model development is that the more performant and capable you want your Large Language Model (LLM) to be, the more parameters it requires.
-Consequently, a larger amount of data must also be curated to train such models effectively.
-To better illustrate this relationship between model size, performance, and data requirements, here's a comparison of a few existing LLMs and the amount of data, in tokens, used to train them:
+A general rule of thumb in language model development is that a larger model has a larger capability.
+Consequently, a considerable amount of data are often curated to train such models.
+To better illustrate this relationship between model size and data requirements, here is a comparison of a few existing LLMs:

 | Model         | # of Parameters | # of Tokens      |
 |---------------|-----------------|------------------|